 It’s just a strange co-incidence – all the movies listed above were commercially successful and met with critical acclaim too, though Don and Deewar are best known as a masala entertainer (both characters linked to Haji Mastan).
 Quite interesting!
 It has been one decade since Big B portrayed a real-life character onscreen, and we, Amitabh fans are eagerly waiting for it.

 Read a few more articles about the biggest star of Bollywood ever.
+Here is the page link.
 Click on the images to read corresponding article.